crazy-max/docker-samba/README.md

 ## Configuration

-Before using this image you have to create the YAML configuration file `/data/config.yml` to be able to create users and shares.
+Before using this image you have to create the YAML configuration file `/data/config.yml` to be able to create users, provide global options and add shares.
 Here is an example:

 ```yaml
 auth: